verrazzano/docs/content/en/docs/networking/_index.md

 to one of several applications using mTLS.

-**NOTE**: Applications can be deployed outside the mesh, but the Istio ingress gateway will send traffic to them using plaintext.
+**NOTE**: Applications can be deployed outside the mesh, but the Istio ingress gateway will send traffic to them using plain text.
 You need to do some additional configuration to enable TLS passthrough, as described at [Istio Gateway Passthrough](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-sni-passthrough/).

 ### High-level network diagram